The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: The identified cluster and group catalog

 Furthermore, there are cases in which more than one cluster is projected near the X-ray emission.
 In these cases, \eromapper chooses the cluster with the highest likelihood $\ln\mathcal{L}_{\rm max}$, which correlates with the richness by definition.
 This is generally a good strategy when the galaxy sample is complete.
-However, we will show in Section \ref{sec:lowzcompleteness} that the optical completeness drops below $z\lesssim0.05$ because we discard galaxies near bright and extended galaxies.
+However, we show in Section \ref{sec:lowzcompleteness} that the optical completeness drops below $z\lesssim0.05$ because we discarded galaxies near bright and extended galaxies.
 Consequently, if the cluster is at low redshift, \eromapper often chooses a background cluster.
-We identify these cases by \begin{itemize} \item matching all clusters with the NGC catalog \citep{Dreyer1888} using a 30\arcsec~search radius, \item looking for a secondary low-$z_{\lambda,2}$ peak in the $\ln\mathcal{L}(z)$ distributions (see Section \ref{sec:zlambda2}), \item selecting clusters with low $z_{\rm lit}$, \item searching for close pairs in the X-ray images \end{itemize} and inspecting their X-ray images, optical images, and member galaxy distributions visually.
-For the cases that we judge to be misidentified, we set $z_{\rm best}=z_{\rm lit}$ if a literature redshift is available (87 cases).
-If no $z_{\rm lit}$ is available, we discard that cluster (371 cases).
+We identified these cases by \begin{itemize} \item matching all clusters with the NGC catalog \citep{Dreyer1888} using a 30\arcsec~search radius, \item looking for a secondary low-$z_{\lambda,2}$ peak in the $\ln\mathcal{L}(z)$ distributions (see Section \ref{sec:zlambda2}), \item selecting clusters with low $z_{\rm lit}$, \item searching for close pairs in the X-ray images \end{itemize} and inspecting their X-ray images, optical images, and member galaxy distributions visually.
+For the cases that we judged to be misidentified, we set $z_{\rm best}=z_{\rm lit}$ if a literature redshift was available (87 cases).
+If no $z_{\rm lit}$ was available or we judged that the X-ray signal is not spatially associated with the cluster's ICM emission, we discarded that cluster (458 cases).
+This includes 31 cases where the X-ray signal is associated with the central emission of a nearby late-type or strongly distorted galaxy at $z_{\rm lit}<0.01$.

-\subsubsection{\erass Clusters in the Large-Scale Structure}
+\subsubsection{\erass clusters in the large-scale structure}